Black Lives Matter

-From beauty to interiors, Black-owned brands have been getting exactly the attention they deserve recently.
-So how could we forget fashion?
-From those linked to LVMH to entirely independent operations, the list is delightfully - and rightfully - big.
+From beauty and accessories to jewellery and interiors, Black-owned brands have received exactly the attention they deserve in 2020.
+So how could we forget Black-owned fashion brands?
+From those linked to LVMH to entirely independent operations, the list is delightfully – and rightfully – big.

 Support them if you can.